Skip to main content

 Under the FD&C Act, pharmaceutical manufacturers must implement and sustain Current Good Manufacturing Practices (CGMP).
 CGMPs impose quality assurance requirements on manufacturers of drug products and mandate the adoption of production and process control systems within pharmaceutical manufacturing facilities.
 These practices apply across the pharmaceutical industry for virtually every product (with some variation for special circumstances) and are intended to prevent adulterated drugs from reaching distribution to consumers.

 CGMPs enforce several different requirements of pharmaceutical manufacturers, including maintain sanitary conditions in laboratory, production, and storage facilities, measured processing dosages, and production task validation.
-The Sage X3 Pharmaceutical Preparation bundle contains several features that address these needs, such as recipe management and quality control points.
-X3 allows you to process and apply all of the data necessary to finalizing these procedures.
+Modern ERP systems contain several features that address these needs, such as recipe management and quality control points.
+These solutions allow you to process and apply all of the data necessary to finalizing these procedures.

 2. Outsourced Manufacturing